Stonygeist123/Wave/README.md

 # Wave

-A turing-complete compiled and interpreted programming language with OOP support and functional features.
+A turing-complete interpreted programming language with OOP support.
 It also includes a fully functional REPL.

 ## Syntax